alt-romes/alt-romes.github.io/posts/2025-07-05-packaging-a-haskell-library-as-a-swift-binary-xcframework.md

 setupHooks = xcframeworkHooks "_build/MyHaskellLib.xcframework"
 ```

-Now, whenever you run `cabal build`, the libraries will also be bundled into an `.xcframework`.
+Now, whenever you run `cabal build`, the built libraries will also be bundled into an `.xcframework`.

 ## How to use the XCFramework in XCode